unjulee/sensor_dev/manuals/manual_1.md

 **Microcontroller-Interfaced Analog (MIA) Turbidity Sensor** <br/>
 The microcontroller-interfaced analog turbidity sensor also encompasses three main physical components: 1) the analog turbidity sensor, 2) an expandable ruler system, and 3) a microcontroller, such as an Arduino, programmed to convert and displays data from the endoscope and interact with the user.

-1. Analog Turbidity sensor <br/>
+1. Analog Turbidity Sensor <br/>
    The analog turbidity sensor is a pre-developed sensor with an adaptor board for either analog or digital output.
 The analog output, after adjustment by the adaptor's potentiometer, is input into the microcontroller to be converted to a numerical turbidity value.

-   See the **Special Components** section for details on the turbidity sensor and where to purchase additional sensors.
+   See **Special Components** for details on the turbidity sensor and where to purchase additional sensors.

    <div class="alert alert-block alert-danger">
    Use consistent capitalization in headers